camunda/camunda-docs-manual/content/reference/rest/process-definition/get-xml.md

 ---

-Retrieves the BPMN 2.0 XML of this process definition.
+Retrieves the BPMN 2.0 XML of a process definition.

 # Method

 GET `/process-definition/{id}/xml`

-GET `/process-definition/key/{key}/xml` (returns the XML for the latest version of process definition which belongs to no tenant)
+GET `/process-definition/key/{key}/xml` (returns the XML for the latest version of the process definition which belongs to no tenant)

-GET `/process-definition/key/{key}/tenant-id/{tenant-id}/xml` (returns the XML for the latest version of process definition for tenant)
+GET `/process-definition/key/{key}/tenant-id/{tenant-id}/xml` (returns the XML for the latest version of the process definition for tenant)

 # Parameters